 - Byte order: Big-endian (standard Modbus)

-The Huawei Home Assistant integration uses port 503 by default (WiFi AP mode).
+huawei-solar-liblibrary uses port 503 by default in WiFi AP mode.
 When connecting through the Smart Dongle on a local network, TapHome uses the standard Modbus TCP port 502.

 Configuration